TCB-yehong/PhosPiR/README.md

 -Should leave enough space in your storage drive, 1-2G should be enough

 Two user support videos could be found at https://youtu.be/8qvEStg28dQ (short setup introduction video), and https://youtu.be/n4EagNoxusI (long pipeline run demonstration and result file introduction video).

+Example data from the video could be found in the Example Data folder.